MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/Set-VMHost.md

 ```

 ### -VirtualHardDiskPath
 Specifies the default folder to store virtual hard disks on the Hyper-V host.
 This is not a functional setting.
-The Hyper-V Manager snap-in and Windows Admin Center query it to offer you a default path, but the Hyper-V API (e.g. `CreateFixedVirtualHardDisk`) and `New-VHD` don't use it.
+The Hyper-V Manager snap-in and Windows Admin Center query it to offer you a default path, but the Hyper-V API (for example `CreateFixedVirtualHardDisk`) and `New-VHD` don't use it.

 ```yaml
 Type: String